-- Primary contributions of operations implemented under measures/sub-measures to focus areas under which they are programmed (vertical) - Secondary contributions of operations implemented under measures/sub-measures to focus areas under which they are not programmed (diagonal) - Transverse effects between focus areas and between rural development priorities (horizontal) - Positive transverse effects, also called synergies - o Negative/antagonistic effects
+- Primary contributions of operations implemented under measures/sub-measures204 to focus areas under which they are programmed (vertical) - Secondary contributions of operations implemented under measures/sub-measures205 to focus areas under which they are not programmed (diagonal) - Transverse effects between focus areas and between rural development priorities (horizontal) - Positive transverse effects are also called synergies - Negative/antagonistic effects

-These linkages should not be mixed up with the programme indirect effects, which go beyond the objectives or address various issues.
-RDP indirect effects are explained in PART II of guidelines, in the chapter 5.1 Revisiting the RDP intervention logic.
+These linkages should not be mixed up with the programme's indirect effects, which go beyond the objectives or address various issues.
+RDP indirect effects are explained in PART II of the Guidelines, in the chapter 5.1 Revisiting the RDP intervention logic.

-Table 1 below is proposed as one possible tool to indicate primary and secondary contributions of RDP operations to RDP focus areas (vertical and diagonal linkages).
-The table is an example which needs to be adjusted to the specific RDP intervention logic with a view to show only priorities, focus areas and measures/sub-measures which are present in the respective RDP.
+Table 12 below proposes one possible tool to indicate primary and secondary contributions of the RDP's operations to the RDP's focus areas (vertical and diagonal linkages).
+This table is an example which should be adjusted to the specificities of each unique RDP's intervention logic with a view to show only the priorities, focus areas and measures/sub-measures which are present in that respective RDP.

-Primary contributions of operations are shown at the left side of the table where measures/submeasures are linked to FAs under which they are programmed.
+Primary contributions of operations are shown on the left side of the table where measures/sub-measures are linked to FAs under which they are programmed.
 Secondary contributions of operations are highlighted with orange boxes.

-The table can be filled by the MA to appraise where the potential secondary contributions of operations to other FA can be expected during the evaluation.
-The table also can be used by the evaluators as an indicative qualitative assessment tool before setting up the samples of beneficiaries to assess the secondary contributions.
-Based on the information obtained from the table and the information from application forms/payment request, the evaluators can select samples of beneficiaries (e.g. according tosectors: dairy, grain etc.) with operations generating additional contributions to FA other than those under which they have been programmed and use the survey to find out their contributions to the value of result indicators).
+The table can be filled by the MA to appraise where the potential secondary contributions of operations to other FAs can be expected during the evaluation.
+The table also can be used by the evaluators as an indicative qualitative assessment tool before setting up the sample of beneficiaries to assess the secondary contributions.
+Based on the information obtained from the table and the information from the application forms/payment requests, the evaluators can select samples of beneficiaries (e.g. according to sectors: dairy, grain etc.) with operations generating additional contributions to FAs other than those under which they have been programmed and use the survey to find out their contributions to the value of result indicators.